Semaglutide & Tirzepatide from Yucca · US-licensed clinicians · From $129/mo · Ships in 2–4 days

 analyticsSummary

 Dihexa is a six-amino-acid peptide that builds new synapses through HGF/c-Met activation.
-Full coverage of mechanism, benefits, community dosing, side effects, and safety.
+Full coverage of mechanism, benefits, community dosing, the April 22, 2026 FDA Category 2 removal, and the Athira Pharma research controversy.

 Dihexa Peptide: Benefits, Dosage, Side Effects & How It Works